 - WHS for Committee Members (2 days, non-accredited)

 An excellent course for those who sit on a WHS committee, but may not hold positions such as HS Rep, or Safety Advisor.
 It provides them with the knowledge and skill to add value to safety discussions, by knowing what role they have to play.

 - Risk Management training (1 day, accredited using BSBRSK401)

 This course is suitable for all employees, and helps them to understand the risk management process, and their duty to ensure the safety of themselves and others.
 It covers things such as ‘Take 5’, hazard identification, risk evaluation, controls and monitoring.

 Please be aware the above information is based on the legislation in Queensland, which adopted the model Work Health and Safety Act and Regs, with minor amendments, as part of harmonisation.
 Most other States and Territories run under the same legislation with the exception of Victoria and Western Australia.

 Hopefully you are no longer confused.
-If you do require assistance in determining training needs, or you require specific assistance with a safety issue, please don’t hesitate to contact the friendly team at either Queensland Training Services, or Total Safety Services who have many years of experience assisting organisations with safety training and compliance.
+If you do require assistance in determining training needs, or you require specific assistance with a safety issue, please don’t hesitate to contact the friendly team at Total Management and Training who have many years of experience assisting organisations with safety training and compliance.

 For those who are struggling with compliance in general, we have a fantastic software solution for you.
 Navigate to our Software menu where you can have a look at Mango.